-For the last couple of years I’ve been creating servers with Laravel Forge and normally I would advise against doing this (In favor of running containers or other load balanced tasks), but for the sake of giving advise to those who do want to do it this is the first post I’ll spent time on it.
+For the last couple of years, I’ve been creating servers with Laravel Forge and normally I would advise against doing this (In favor of running containers or other load balanced tasks), but for the sake of giving advice to those who do want to do it, this is the first post I’ll spend time on it.

 For the record, I’ll be writing from an AWS perspective since this is the only provider I have extensive experience with on Laravel Forge but I’ll expect the others to work quite the same.

 When you start to use Laravel Forge with AWS you’ll need to create an IAM user with the right amount of permissions to create and manage your servers.
 This should always be from the least access principle.
 The documentation of Laravel Forge suggests you’ll create a user with the policies

 AmazonVPCFullAccess.
 However, this looks like a bit too much access in my opinion and my advice would be to initially grant access with these policies and closely monitor what features are actually necessary with the IAM Access Advisor.